tinymce/tinymce/README.md

 ## Get started with TinyMCE

-Get an instance of TinyMCE up and running in less than 5 minutes with the [TinyMCE quick start guide](https://www.tiny.cloud/docs/quick-start/).
+Get an instance of TinyMCE up and running quickly with the [TinyMCE quick start guide](https://www.tiny.cloud/docs/quick-start/).

 TinyMCE provides a range of configuration options that allow you to integrate it into your application.
 Start customizing with a [basic setup](https://www.tiny.cloud/docs/general-configuration-guide/basic-setup/).